Back on Track Indiana

 OPEN: Hotels and motels are allowed to be open.

-OPEN: Retail businesses and malls may open at full capacity with social distancing guidelines in place.
+OPEN: Retail businesses and malls may open at 75% in Lake County and 50% in Porter County with social distancing guidelines in place.
+LaPorte County is limiting the number of guests based on square footage of the retail space.

 Casinos and Attractions